samwyse/ViPR-SRM-tools/README.md

 The `mk-servers.sh` script assumes that the `servers.sh` script is installed in $HOME/bin, i.e. /root/bin.
 This is convenient, because (at least on a ViPR SRM appliance) $HOME/bin is already set up as part of your path, whether the directory exists or not.
-When you run the script, it will try to create $HOME/{bin,etc} nd create links from the supported tags to the `servers.sh` file.
+When you run the script, it will try to create $HOME/{bin,etc} and create links from the supported tags to the `servers.sh` file.
 (Yes, that file won't be there if the directory was just created.
 I plan to fix that later by moving to a seperate installatin script.)

 ## Preparation